ariatemplates/ariatemplates/test/aria/widgets/form/multiautocomplete/navigation/README.md

 After a user action has been simulated, some checks have to be done.
 This is usually a synchronous process.

 It is usually quite painful to handle mix of synchronous and asynchronous from a pure programming point of view.
 However, there is a class in the framework which handles the two in a quite nice way: `aria.core.Sequencer`.
-The thing is that I think it would have been enhanced, so I rebuilt a Sequencing system based on this one.
-Those are the files:
+The thing is that I think it would have been enhanced, so I rebuilt a sequencing system based on this one.
+Here are the files:

 * [`Sequencer.js`](./Sequencer.js)
 * [`Sequence.js`](./Sequence.js)